liferay/liferay-mobile-sdk/modules/push-notifications-portlet/README.md

 **Certificate Password**: The password you used during the creation of the certificate.

+**Sandbox**: While your app is still in development, you should enable this option.
+It will use APNs sandbox servers to send notifications, instead of their production servers.

 Great!
 Now that you've configured the Liferay Push Notifications Portlet to send push notifications, you're ready to test it out.